A breakfast loosely based on caramel apples: apple and date baked oatmeal topped with caramel sauce.

 - Preheat the oven to 350°F (180°C).
 Grease an 8-inch (20 cm) square baking dish.

-- In a large bowl, whisk the egg with a fork.
-Add the grated apple, yogurt, maple syrup, vanilla extract, blackstrap molasses, cinnamon, cloves and salt.
-Whisk until well combined.
+- In a large bowl, whisk the eggs with a fork.
+Add the grated apple, yogurt, maple syrup and vanilla extract, and mix until well combined.
+Stir in the milk.

 - Transfer the oatmeal batter to the prepared baking dish.
 Slice the cored apple into relatively thin rings, and press the rings into the top of the batter.

-- Bake for 45 – 50 minutes, or until the oatmeal is golden brown and the middle is set.
+- Bake for 35 – 40 minutes, or until the oatmeal is golden brown and reasonably firm when touched.

 - Let the oatmeal cool in the dish for 5 minutes before serving, if possible.
 Enjoy the oatmeal with a generous drizzle of salted caramel sauce and/or a spoonful of pumpkin butter.